Mixed Messages (song)

 "Mixed Messages" is a song by Australian musical comedian Tom Cardy, released on 30 July 2021 as his debut single and the lead single from his debut EP Artificial Intelligence.
 The song was written, recorded, and produced solely by Cardy.
 "Mixed Messages" ranked at No. 17 on Triple J's Hottest 100 of 2021, becoming Cardy's debut appearance on the countdown.

 Background and release

 "Mixed Messages" was debuted on TikTok, and released officially on 30 July 2021.

 Recording

 "Mixed Messages" was recorded in July 2021 in Cardy's home studio during the creation of his debut EP Artificial Intelligence.

 Composition

 "Mixed Messages" is a comedy song rooted in electropop which discusses themes including "non-sequiturs [and] negging" and makes references to "kicking puppies and punching parents".
 Triple J's Al Newstead summarised the song as discussing "the relatable feeling of awkward attempts to text your crush [that spirals] into a silly ode to brutalising dad genitalia."
-It is written in the key of A major with a tempo of 111 beats per minute.
+It is written in the key of E♭ major with a tempo of 111 beats per minute.